Mutual Funds Can Cause Big Tax Payments In Bear Markets

 As manager of the fund, I may have no intention of ever selling that stock.
 If the market crashes and fundholders panic, however, I’m going to be forced to come up with cash to redeem their shares.
 As a result, I may be forced to sell some of that Microsoft stock, triggering huge, built-up capital gains taxes.
-The horrible part is that if you had bought your stock a few weeks before this decision were made and the distribution paid out at the end of the year, you would effectively be paying more than 25 years of investment tax for someone else that got to cash out scot-free.
+The horrible part is that if you had bought your stock a few weeks before this decision was made and the distribution paid out at the end of the year, you would effectively be paying more than 25 years of investment tax for someone else that got to cash out scot-free.
 So, you not only get to watch your holdings collapse as the market falls, but you get to pick up the tab for someone else who experienced a quarter-century meteoric rise in the software company.

 What’s really unfortunate with the whole situation is that the men and women who do exactly what history has proven works, that is, continue to dollar cost average, reinvest dividends, and focus on strong quality assets, were punished for the stupidity of others.
 That’s why it’s important to protect yourself before something like this happens.
 How?
 By following two simple rules.

 - Never buy a mutual fund before a distribution unless it is through a tax-free account.

 - Never buy a mutual fund outside of a tax-free or tax-advantaged account such as a 401(k), Roth IRA, SEP-IRA, Simple IRA, Profit Sharing Plan, et cetera unless you are willing to take the risk of huge tax payments.

 Follow those two guidelines and you’ll at least have a fighting chance of avoiding unfair capital gains taxes.